We Celebrate Being EU Commission ‘Certified’ - And Why That Matters

 We at AirHelp fully support the EC notice, thank them for their ongoing guidance and hope that they are successful in filtering out the unsavoury few.

-We also always recommend that people file claims themselves, directly with the airline, if they have the time.
+We also always recommend that people file claims themselves, directly with the airline for flight delayed, if they have the time.
 If they don’t, or if they get rejected, then we’re here to help.

 Here’s a quick statement to confirm our compliance with all EU directives: